 A canal under which residents would run power lines, March 2019.

 In 2009, a Mexican doctor named Eduardo Ibarra met the president of Villas del Sol, Maritza de la Cruz, at a community health fair.
 Struck by the urgency of the situation, he offered to donate a plot of his land so that residents could relocate together.
-Ibarra negotiated with the government for months and eventually sold nearly 17 acres of property in Arecibo.
+Ibarra negotiated with the government for months.
+After a series of conflicts with government officials, an agreement was reached to sell nearly 17 acres of property in Arecibo.
 In exchange, Villas del Sol received 14.7 acres of land on the outskirts of Toa Baja.
 The city promised to provide housing permits, sewage infrastructure, and official connections to the municipal water system and the electrical grid.
 A Villas del Sol resident with an engineering background surveyed the land and divided the plots among community members.
 Architecture students from the University of Puerto Rico agreed to help design the new community as soon as the neighborhood’s basic infrastructure was completed.

 In 2010, after years of negotiations – including interventions by the ACLU and Amnesty International – the community agreed to consent to the eviction orders under an agreement that the government would legitimize Villas del Sol on the property donated by Ibarra.

 In late March, the humid air is broken up by a breeze across the sunny stretch of land where Villas del Sol once stood.
 Tall, thin palm trees line the coast in the distance.
 Vázquez stands next to a bus stop painted turquoise by the city.
 “I come back here when I need to think.
 It’s difficult.
 This place holds a lot of memories.”